Bradley-Stradling/Linux_Deb_Box/README.txt

 Pcapng_to_pcap.sh - Lickity split script to convert pcapng to pcap.

+Pentest_Help.sh - A Case script listing some of the needed commands during Penetration testing, basically blank for now, but intended to house commands such as upgrading a dummy shell with python, or a quick python server etc.

 ---------------------------------- FUTURE -------------------------------------

 Scripts to configure common linux system admin and security functions, password